-Sunil founded Oommen Consulting after spending 20 years developing a broad base of skills and expertise in fundraising, communications, and community relations.
+Sunil founded Oommen Consulting, LLC after spending 20 years developing a broad base of skills and expertise in fundraising, communications, and community relations.

 Most recently, Sunil served as Senior Director of Development for Human Rights First, a nonprofit, nonpartisan international human rights organization.
 Prior to Human Rights First, he served in various fundraising and leadership roles at Amnesty International USA, A Better Chance, South Asian Youth Action, GLAAD, and the New York Blood Center.

 As part of his commitment to giving back, he served on the Board of Directors for South Asian Americans Leading Together (SAALT) in various capacities (including Board Chair) for 10 years.
 He currently serves as a Board Member and Chair of the Inclusion, Diversity, Equity and Access Committee of the New York City Chapter of the Association of Fund Raising Professionals.